microsoft/FluidExamples/README.md

-# Welcome to the Fluid Examples Repository!
+# Welcome to the Fluid Framework Examples Repository!

-This codebase includes examples of collaborative applications built with Fluid.
-For Fluid Framework documentation, go to [FluidFramework.com](www.FluidFramework.com).
-The Fluid Framework repository lives at [Github.com/Microsoft/FluidFramework](Github.com/Microsoft/FluidFramework).
+This codebase includes examples of collaborative applications built with the Fluid Framework.
+For documentation about the Fluid Framework, go to [FluidFramework.com](www.FluidFramework.com).
+The Fluid Framework repository lives at [Github.com/Microsoft/FluidFramework](https://github.com/microsoft/fluidframework).

 Each example is a standalone application that defines a Fluid Container and loads it into a webpage.

 ## Getting Started

-To get started, clone the repository and navigate to one of the examples.
-From the example directory, you can install and start the example.
+To get started, clone the repository and navigate to one of the example folders.
+From the example root, you can install and start the example.

 1. Run `npm install` from the example root
-2. Run `npm run start:server` to start a Tinylicious Fluid Server
-3. Run `npm run start` (from a different command window) to start the example
+2. Run `npm run start` to start both the client and server

 > For more details see the individual example README.md.